-• Make sure that your mission is aligned with the mission of the University.
+Make sure that your mission is aligned with the mission of the University (We work to advance the university mission by or We assist UNO with )

 The Office of Institutional Effectiveness and Research (OIER) provides institutional data to the University.
 OIER supports data-informed decision-making with accurate and timely reporting of official data to internal and external audiences.
 OIER is responsible for academic federal and state reporting.
 We assist the university, colleges, and departments/units with accreditation reporting requirements, professional organization surveys, and grant writing by providing student and faculty data.
 OIER manages the online factbook and collects campus-wide student, faculty and staff survey information.
 OIER is responsible for the assessment of administrative units and manages project evaluations when needed.